rust-lang/rfcs/text/0000-bitfields.md

 code that assumes that bitfields are placed into the integer in increasing bit order will likely break on big-endian machines.

-Appending A contains various examples of the (to some) surprising behavior of bitfields on the x86-64 linux platform.
+Appendix A contains various examples of the (to some) surprising behavior of bitfields on the x86-64 linux platform.

 This rfc introduces a single attribute that can be applied to fields inside of